DaviReisVieira/DaviReisVieira/README.md

 -Front-end(CSS in JS, ReactJS, Frameworks CSS/JS)

--Utilities( Git, Github, Figma, Insomnia)
+-Utilities( Git, Github, Figma, Insomnia, Fusion 360)

--Other languages I use: Python, Lua, C++
+-Languages I use: Python, Lua, C++.

 "Be a pilot of Your dreams, be a complete owner of your head.
 Never allow them to put words where there are no ideas, and ideas where you never want to have a word said."